 Heshy as a Community Activist

 Heshy grew up with a sister who has Down Syndrome.
 That experience has helped him emphasize with those who require medical care and constant hospitalizations.
-He and his wife Linda have been helping special needs children and adults for decades.
+He and his wife, Linda, have been helping individuals with special needs for decades.
 For over 30 years, Heshy tries to make it to the hospital every day, bringing sandwiches and fresh food for the patients.
 He visits inmates in prison every two weeks, bringing good cheer and a smile to those forgotten by society.

-All this has led me to begin a political career three years ago, when in 2017 a City Council seat opened when David Greenfield resigned.
+All this has led me to begin a political career three years ago, when David Greenfield resigned from City Council in 2017.
 Despite the lateness, Heshy acceded to urgings by friends and others to get in.
-The experience gained on the trail, hearing people’s concerns and how politicians have forgotten them strengthened his desire to get into public service, early this time so he could win.
+The experience gained on the trail, hearing people’s concerns, and how politicians have forgotten them, strengthened his desire to get into public service, early this time – so he could win.

 Explore, Heshy as Problem Solver

-Finally, I went there and cut the locks.
-I went to parks around the city — 19 in all — and opened them for those what it belongs to — the people.
+Finally, Heshy went there and cut the locks.
+He went to parks around the city — 19 in all — and opened them for who they belong to — the people.
 Children now have a place where they could safely play, adults have a place to relax and everyone can enjoy the open spaces.